braulio-arteaga/braulio-arteaga.github.io/_pages/projects.md

       <img height="32" width="32" src="https://unpkg.com/simple-icons@3.4.0/icons/github.svg" />
     </div>
     <p style="text-align: justify;">
-        I contributed to the estimation and analysis of excess mortality between 2020 and 2021 in Perú.
+        Estimation and analysis of excess mortality between 2020 and 2021 in Perú.
 This included data cleaning, descriptive and spatial analysis, and estimation using deterministic and bayesian methods.
     </p>
   </div>
 </div>